dasiths/dasiths.github.io/_posts/2020-06-08-database-project-conversion-to-migrations.md

 We looked at why database migrations offer us a better alternative when it comes to maintaining and deploying database changes, how to export your existing database as migrations and post deployment scripts, how to structure your migration runner and how it can work in an automated release pipeline.

 Most of the steps we took are no different to how you would structure any other database migrations project.
-The interesting bit was how we leveraged the concept of post deployment scripts to put our stored procedures in and made the PR review process much more easier.
-This will make the process of conversion a much more acceptable prospect to a team that has been working with database project and stored procedures in the past.
+The interesting bit was how we leveraged the concept of post deployment scripts to put our Stored Procedures in and made the PR review process much more easier.
+This will make the process of conversion a much more acceptable prospect for a team that has been working with database projects and Stored Procedures in the past.
 I've had good traction with this approach at a couple of clients I've consulted for.

 Please leave any comments or feedback you have here.